Slow down and everything you are chasing will come around and catch you – John De Paula

 With my eyes once again closed, palms up towards the sky, the answer to my question suddenly dawned on me.
 The difference in this instructor’s class isn’t so much in the poses she teaches, but rather everything in between.
 It’s the way she connects the dots, the way she links one pose to the next.
 The carefree, effortless, and innovative way she approaches transitioning.

 The actual asanas in yoga class are the tough part — the part that takes a lot of focus, attention, and sometimes even a little discomfort and pain, but it’s that time in between poses, when we’re transitioning from one position to the next, that we get to move a little freer, breathe a little deeper, smile a little wider, and laugh a little harder.
-It’s these moments, in between poses, that test our patience and teach us the meaning of perseverance.
+It’s these moments, in between poses, that test our patience and teaches us the meaning of perseverance.
 That bridge the gaps and bring us peace and clarity.
 It’s in these moments, in between poses, that we are truly able to enjoy and appreciate the practice.

 As a yoga instructor myself, I typically focus a great deal on the big asanas in my class and practice — the down dogs, warriors, inversions, and balances — but I often neglect to honor the transitions, which are equally important.